Articles of Incorporation and Rules

 3. When a resolution to expel a member is passed, the Union shall notify the expelled member of the reasons for the expulsion

-Article 14.
-A withdrawing member may claim a refund of his/her paid-in capital contribution from the Association in accordance with the following items.
+Article 14 A withdrawing member may request a refund of their paid-in capital from this association in accordance with the provisions of the following items.

 • In the case of withdrawal pursuant to the provisions of Article 11 or Article 12, item 1 or 2, an amount equivalent to the paid-in capital contribution